-Platforms for freelancers that use Payoneer include Upwork and Fiverr.
+Platforms for freelancers that use Payoneer payouts include Upwork and Fiverr.
 Google pays its independent contractors through Payoneer.
-Airbnb uses Payoneer for mass global payments.
+Airbnb uses Payoneer for global mass payments.
 Through Payoneer, Amazon pays e-commerce sellers in certain countries and affiliates with an Amazon Associates account.
 Payoneer offers a local receiving account in USD, GPB, EUR, AUD, MXN, CAD, or JPY.

 Besides large enterprise companies, Payoneer also serves small businesses and mid-size companies making global payments.